williamdemeo/Overalgebras/README.md

 Overalgebras
 ============

-This repository contains the final version of my paper, [Expansions of finite algebras and their congruence lattices][], that appears in the journal *Algebra Universalis*, **69**, 2013.
+This repository contains the final version of a journal article by William DeMeo,

+[Expansions of finite algebras and their congruence lattices][], *Algebra Universalis*, **69**, 2013.

 Also included are the GAP programs for constructing new finite algebras by extending and expanding transitive G-sets, as described in the paper.